 This type of firmware upgrade is used for delta upgrades to the modem firmware (see: Delta firmware updates).
 The modem stores the data in the memory location reserved for firmware patches.
 If there is already a firmware patch stored in the modem, the library requests the modem to delete the old firmware patch to make space for the new patch.

-When the transfer is completed, The application must call the
+When the transfer has completed, the application must call the

-On the next reboot, the modem will try to apply the patch.
+On the next reboot, the modem tries to apply the patch.